2021 Tenere 700: 3 year Review

 • KTMs 790/890 series is the undisputed Ready to Race king in this segment with a lower center of gravity compliments of it's dual low slung fuel cells & model specific class leading suspension & components, but demands much faith/patience of it's customers because of on-going reliability/quality control issues.

-• BMW F series continue to evolve & improve, increasing in weight & cost...I owned 2 BMWs during the past decade & upon receipt of the 4th recall for the same electrical part that rendered my last one a paper weight on multiple occasions it became a bridge too far....hasta la vista baby😎
+• BMW F series continue to evolve & improve, increasing in weight & cost...I owned 2 BMWs during the past decade & upon receipt of the 4th recall for the same electrical part that rendered my last one a paper weight on multiple occasions became a bridge too far....hasta la vista baby😎

 • Triumph's 800/900 series continue to widen their capabilities, move upscale & compete with the premium boys on price, features & performance, but do it with their renowned triple that loves an open road.